Experiments#

 dependencies: [retrieve_container]

-This task takes the container from the retrieve_container task and dispenses colors into it.
+This task takes the container from the retrieve_container task, dispenses colors, and mixes them.
 The task has an input container called “beaker” which references the output container named “beaker” from the retrieve_container task.
 If we look at the task.yml file of the task Retrieve Container we would see that a container named “beaker” is defined in output_containers.
-There are also four parameters, the CMYK volumes to dispense.
-All these parameters are set to eos_dynamic, which is a special keyword in EOS for defining dynamic parameters, instructing the system that these parameters must be specified either by the user or an optimizer before an experiment is run.
+There are also parameters for CMYK volumes and strengths, mixing time, and mixing speed.
+All these parameters are set to eos_dynamic, which is a special keyword in EOS for defining dynamic parameters, instructing the system that these parameters must be specified either by the user or an optimizer before an experiment can be executed.

 Optimizer File (optimizer.py)#